seale61/weather-project-backend/README.md

 WEATHERKEY=your_api_key

 ## Shell script  (Linux/MacOS only)
 In order to for your script to collect curremt weather data every hour, you will need to create a shell script to change into the right directory and actually run your script.
-To do this create a text file called '"weather.sh" and enter the following using the actual path to you weather.js script:
+To do this, create a text file called '"weather.sh" and enter the following using the actual path to your weather.js script:

     #!/bin/sh
     cd /path/to/your/node/script